DevsRide/real-estate-app/README.md

 ## Contributors

+We 💖 contributors!
+Feel free to contribute, report issues, or suggest improvements to this project.
+We also welcome you to join our [Discord](https://discord.gg/6vGJnhUr) community for either support or contributing guidance.

 - [thaijupiter](https://github.com/thaijupiter)
 - [Hershey0015](https://github.com/Hershey0015)

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute, report issues, or suggest improvements!